 Designing a sensible data retention policy

-GDPR obliges you to develop sensible data retention policies where possible.
+UK GDPR obliges you to develop sensible data retention policies where possible.
 You should set out:

 - What you use the information for